 The maze is now CLOSED.
-It will re-open mid-July 2018 with a new design and theme.
+It will re-open mid July with a new design and theme.

 Once we have chosen the theme for the year, the pattern is carefully designed by a specialist on his computer software, and then the image is geo-referenced into a satellite-compatible format.
 This enables the highly skilled geotechnical engineers to walk the site with their Leica GPS 530 using differential GPS and a local base station.
 The position of every path, curve and void in the maze design is accurately plotted across the whole field.
 The GPS is accurate to within 10 centimetres, enabling over 1,600 points to be plotted all over the field, from which painted lines are drawn to indicate the paths.

 The maize and sunflower seed is drilled in early May and germinates within 2 weeks.
 A specialist hand sprayer is then used (as well as some hand picking), when the crop is a few inches high to create the pathways, while the remaining crop is left to grow and form the maze.

 The alternative to GPS mapping is to manually transfer the complex maze design from a piece of paper to the ground using grid squares and string, and then pluck out each young plant by hand – back breaking and equally time consuming.

 The bridges are relocated each year to fit around the new maze design.
 The bridges and structures are plotted to exact co-ordinates to ensure the maize crop grows around them correctly.

 The Funyard is laid out before opening, and constant mowing, litter clearance and repairs to the maze kept the staff of 8 busy for months.
 Safety issues and risk assessment were addressed, fencing installed, and road signs erected.